William H. Keeler: Abortion

 Along with other Catholic bishops, Keeler in 1994 expressed their opposition to any health care reform initiative by the federal government that included the funding of abortion services.
 The Baltimore Sun in 2017 called Keeler "a leading national voice" against abortion rights for women.

 Capital punishment

 Keeler in December 2005 visited Wesley E. Baker, an inmate on death row in Maryland.
 Baker had killed a woman in 1991 during a robbery in Catonsville, Maryland.
-Keeler said he was going to ask Maryland Governor Robert L. Ehrlich Jr. to commute Baker's execution.
+Keeler said that he was going to ask Maryland Governor Bob Ehrlich to commute Baker's execution.
 The commutation was denied and Baker was executed that month.

 Ecumenism

 When John Paul II visited the United States in 1987, Keeler helped arrange his meetings with Jewish leaders in Miami, Florida and Protestant leaders in Columbia, South Carolina.
 However, Jewish leaders threatened to boycott the Miami meeting because John Paul II had recently met with former U.N.
 Secretary-General Kurt Waldheim.
 It had been recently revealed that Waldheim had previous connections to Nazi Germany.
-After Keeler intervened, the Jewish leaders agreed to attend the meeting.In 1994, the Baltimore Jewish Council presented Keeler with a silver menorah in recognition of his efforts to improve Catholic-Jewish relations.
+After Keeler intervened, the Jewish leaders agreed to attend the meeting.
+In 1994, the Baltimore Jewish Council presented Keeler with a silver menorah in recognition of his efforts to improve Catholic-Jewish relations.

 On November 18, 2005, at the annual general assembly of the National Council of Churches, Keeler reassured delegates that the Catholic Church and Benedict XVI were firmly ecumenical.